 On April 28, 2014, the Company acquired Charter Baking Company, Inc. and its subsidiary Rudi's Organic Bakery, Inc. ("Rudi's"), a leading organic and gluten-free company with facilities in Boulder, Colorado.
-Under the Rudi's Organic Bakery® and Rudi's Gluten-Free Bakery brands, Rudi's offers a range of approximately 60 products including USDA certified organic breads, buns, bagels, tortillas, wraps and soft pretzels and various gluten-free products including breads, buns, pizza crusts, tortillas, snack bars and stuffing in the United States and Canada.
-Consideration in the transaction consisted of cash totaling \$50,649 (which is net of cash acquired and subject to the finalization of a working capital adjustment) and 133,744 shares of the Company's common stock valued at \$11,168.
+Under the Rudi's Organic Bakery[®] and Rudi's Gluten-Free Bakery brands, Rudi's offers a range of approximately 60 products including USDA certified organic breads, buns, bagels, tortillas, wraps and soft pretzels and various gluten-free products including breads, buns, pizza crusts, tortillas, snack bars and stuffing in the United States and Canada.
+Consideration in the transaction consisted of cash totaling \$50,807 (which is net of cash acquired) and 267,488 shares of the Company's common stock valued at \$11,168.
 The cash consideration paid was funded with borrowings drawn under the Company's existing revolving credit facility.

 On January 13, 2014, the Company acquired Tilda Limited ("Tilda"), a leading premium 100% branded Basmati and specialty rice products company.
-Tilda offers a range of over 60 dry rice and ready-to-heat branded products under the brand names Tilda®, Akash® and Abu Shmagh® to consumers in over 40 countries, principally in the United Kingdom, the Middle East and North Africa, Continental Europe, North America and India.
+Tilda offers a range of over 60 dry rice and ready-to-heat branded products under the Tilda® brand and other names to consumers in over 40 countries, principally in the United Kingdom, the Middle East and North Africa, Continental Europe, North America and India.
 On June 18, 2014, the Company also completed the acquisition of certain assets of Tilda Riceland Limited in India.
-Consideration in these transactions consisted of cash totaling \$126,340 (which is net of cash acquired and based on the exchange rates in effect at the respective transaction dates), which remain subject to certain adjustments, 1,646,173 shares of the Company's common stock valued at \$148,353 and deferred consideration (the "Vendor Loan Note") for £20,000 (\$32,958 at the transaction date exchange rate) issued by the Company which is payable within one year following completion of the acquisition, with a portion being payable in Company shares at the Company's option.
-The cash consideration paid was funded with borrowings drawn under the Company's existing revolving credit facility.
+Consideration in these transactions consisted of cash totaling \$126,340 (which is net of cash acquired and based on the exchange rates in effect at the respective transaction dates), 3,292,346 shares of the Company's common stock valued at \$148,353 and deferred consideration (the "Vendor Loan Note") for £20,000 (\$32,958 at the transaction date exchange rate) issued by the Company which is payable within one year following completion of the acquisition, with a portion being payable in Company shares at the Company's option.
+On January 13, 2015, the Company paid £10,000 (\$15,114 at the transaction date exchange rate) and issued 266,984 shares of the Company's common stock in full settlement of this obligation.
+The cash consideration paid for the initial purchase price was funded with borrowings drawn under the Company's existing revolving credit facility.